mikipiki123/ManyToPlay/README.md

 #### notes
-note that the keyboard design for test and debug, only base controls implemented.
+1. the keyboard design for test and debug, only base controls implemented.
+2. install.sh works only for linux enviroment.